Softorage/Softorage/content/legal/disclaimer.md

 ## Use of third party material

-Softorage has used images obtained from third party sources on the website, where such images on third party sources are either distributed under a permissive license such as [CC0](https://creativecommons.org/publicdomain/zero/1.0/) or are available in the public domain.
+Softorage has used images obtained from third party sources on the website, where such images on third party sources are either distributed under a permissive license such as but not limited to [CC0](https://creativecommons.org/publicdomain/zero/1.0/) or are available in the public domain.

 Images displayed on the website are hosted by Softorage [here](https://gitlab.com/Softorage/images) for use of Softorage and its affiliated websites, and shall not be linked to or used in any way without proper consent from Softorage.
 We only use [images repository](https://gitlab.com/Softorage/images) to segregate images used on Softorage from [Main Repository](https://gitlab.com/Softorage/softorage.gitlab.io).
 We use GitLab Pages to host the images, and in no way utilize GitLab and Version Control System on GitLab to serve images.
 We use Statically.io CDN to serve these images to our users, to ensure that bandwith utilisation of GitLab Pages is controlled, and kept at utmost minimum, and in no way do we use GitLab or GitLab pages as an 'Image CDN'.